Chiara Ferragni Stuns In White Bikini Alongside Sisters While On A Boat

 “Hotties,” one social media user wrote.

-“How beautiful,” a second admirer added, in Italian, per Google Translator.
+A second admirer commented in Italian, and per Google Translator, told the trio how beautiful they were.

 “All beauties,” a third follower chimed in, following their compliment with several thumbs-up emoji.